-A grade of at least B in this course each semester or term is a graduation requirement (see page 31) and thus is required for all degree students.
+A grade of at least B in this course each year is a requirement for graduation (see page 38Graduation Requirements) and thus is required for all degree students.
 Students who fail to achieve this grade may be required to repeat the SF Component.